matishsiao/GoDeploy/README.md

   It can help you to quickly send command or file to your server groups.

-  one client wtih mutli server.
+  one client with mutli servers.

 ## Version: